jrosario0225/RepPower/README.md

 # RepPower
 (*RepSpeed was the old name seen in video)

 An iOS app that measures how fast you're actually lifting.
-Put in your AirPods, start a set, and every rep gets a mean concentric velocity in m/s — spoken out loud as you rack it, then charted across the set so you can see exactly where you slowed down.
+Enter the weight, choose a velocity-loss cutoff, put in your AirPods, and start your set.
+Every rep gets a mean concentric velocity in m/s — spoken out loud as you lift and charted across the set so you can see exactly where you slowed down.
+When you cross your cutoff, RepPower tells you to rack it.

 **Status:** Beta — currently runs through Xcode on my own device.
 App Store release planned.